Jessica Simpson Fans Go Wild After She Posts Adorable Photo Of Baby Birdie Mae’s First Halloween Costume

 “Omg too much cuteness.
 I could just eat her up!” a third fan wrote.

 “So adorable!
-I love peacocks so this is too cute not to share,” added another Instagram fan.
+I love peacocks so this is too cute not to share,” added another Instagram user.

 A few fans asked Simpson what her other two kids, Maxie Drew and Ace Knute, wore for Halloween.
-The mom of three, who married former NFL star Eric Johnson in 2014, did not post photos of her other children or their Halloween costumes this year.
+The mom of three, who married former NFL star Eric Johnson in 2014, did not post photos of her older children or their Halloween costumes this year.
 Even though her other kids were not shown in the Halloween photos, the general consensus from Simpson’s fans is that she and Johnson make adorable babies.

-While this is baby Birdie’s first official Halloween, last year she was part of her famous mom’s Halloween costume while Jessica was still pregnant.
-The pregnant singer turned fashion designer was unrecognizable last year when she dressed as Danny DeVito as he looked in the 1988 movie Twins.
-Simpson’s hilarious costume featured a bald head, a men’s suit, and black sunglasses, and her husband posed alongside her as Arnold Schwarzenegger’s character from the film.
+While this is baby Birdie’s first official Halloween, last year she was part of her famous mom’s Halloween costume when Jessica was still pregnant.
+The pregnant singer-turned-fashion designer was unrecognizable last year when she dressed as Danny DeVito as he looked in the 1988 movie Twins.
+Simpson’s hilarious costume featured a bald head, a man’s suit, and black sunglasses, and her husband posed alongside her as Arnold Schwarzenegger’s character from the film.

 The costume was a great way to hide Simpson’s growing baby bump, as you can see below.